Asian-Inspired Cremation & Raku Urns

 by J. Malec

 Asians are the fastest growing immigrant population in the United States.
 During the past decade, more immigrants have come to the United States from Asia than from any other area in the world.
-Their diverse culture contributes a richness to aesthetics in many ways.
-But Asian art forms and aesthetics have been influential in the West for millennia.
+Asian art forms and aesthetics have been influential in the West for millennia, and their diverse culture contributes richness to aesthetics in many ways.